LightArtists/area-ethereum-contracts/BUG-BOUNTY.md

 ## More questions

-* If you prefer to reach us privately, please contact: join @ area.world.
+* If you prefer to reach us privately, please contact: support @ area.world.
 You are welcome to make a hashed bug report (set issue body to hash of your message).
 This will still be eligible for payment and recognition.
 * Will things change during the bounty program?
   * Yes, we will update the code and redeploy the contract.
-So, click [:star: STAR and :eye: WATCH](https://github.com/0xcert/framework/) above on this repo for updates.
+So, click [:star: STAR and :eye: WATCH](https://github.com/AreaWorld/ethereum-contract) above on this repo for updates.

 - Taxes?
   - If you earn so much money that you will need to fill out a tax form, then we will ask you to do so.
 This program is subject to the laws of Hong Kong.

 ## Thank you

-Thank you for your interest in the Area project, for reading to the end of this file and for reading my code.
+Thank you for your interest in Area, for reading to the end of this file and for reading my code.
 Even if you don't find any problems, I'd love to hear your thoughts.
 Please hit up @AreaNFTs and @fulldecent on Twitter or reach out other ways.
 See you at NFT.nyc.

 William Entriken / 2021-10-01